The strength of Ti Naturel is that we preserve the authentic taste of Ivorian vegetables in an innovative and sustainable way.

 ‘’We struggled with storing our products at room temperature as we have very warm weather in Abidjan.
 I did an agri-food training course to better understand the problem we faced.
 Now I can manage to store our products properly so they will last longer.
 We also encountered difficulties in finding the right packaging materials.
 To overcome this problem, we changed packaging during the Orange Corners programme.
 Overall, I am very proud of the achievements of Ti Naturel in the last year.”

 Where do you see the start-up in five years?
 Where would you like to see ?

 In the past, we have managed to sell our sauces in glass bottles to middle class consumers in Ivory Coast.
 Our goal in five years is to be able to make the product available and affordable for low-income people.
 This is our goal: making the products of Ti Naturel a common good for different customer income level in Ivory Coast, the rest of Africa and the world, making our local products known, nationally and internationally!

 Facebook website : https://web.facebook.com/Ti-naturel-214785579469370

-Overall, I am very proud of the achievements of Ti Naturel in the last year.
+Overall, I am very proud of the achievements of Ti Naturel in the past year.

 Video coverage of Marie her start-up: